benbren/benbren.github.io/index.markdown

 Outside of school, I enjoy snowboarding, rock-climbing, scuba diving, playing guitar, and reading.
 Pretty typical.
 I am also an avid traveler - I love learning about new cultures, ideas and ways of life.
 To date, I have been to Thailand, Cambodia, Vietnam, Bolivia, Peru, Colombia, Guatemala, Nicaragua, Mexico, and Cuba.

+I am using this site mostly to share blog posts about material that interests me and material that I find useful to explain in order for myself and my friends to understand better.
+I am also using this site to better understand how to build a website!
+Currently, I am applying to PhD programs in statistics and biostatistics, and will continue to use this site as an academic site (conditional on my acceptance to a graduate program).

+Thanks for looking!